MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access.md

 ## Design area review

-**Involved roles or functions:** Identity and access management require support from one or both of the following functions.
+**Involved roles or functions:** Identity and access management require support from one or more of the following functions.
 These roles can help make decisions and implement those decisions:

 - [Cloud platform](../../../organize/cloud-platform.md)
 - [Cloud center of excellence](../../../organize/cloud-center-of-excellence.md)